 2.6 Cash and cash equivalents

-In the statement of cash flows, cash and cash equivalents includes cash on hand, deposits held at call with banks and bank overdraft.
+In the statement of cash flows, cash and cash equivalents includes cash on hand,cash at bank, deposits held at call with banks and bank overdraft.
 In the statement of financial position, bank overdraft is shown in current liabilities.